-When good friend Bruno MacDonald, the associate editor of this classic Cassell series, asked me to contribute by paying lip service to some of my favourite songs, Common People was right at the top of my list.
+When good friend and associate editor Bruno MacDonald asked me to contribute to this classic Cassell series, by paying homage to songs in the canon that make my heart skip, I jumped at the chance.
+And Pulp’s Common People was right at the top of my list.

 • Song: Common People